The Private Equity Review: Austria

-Any income derived by the partnership is allocated to its investors and taxed at their level in accordance with the rules of the tax regime applicable to the respective investor.
+Any income derived by the partnership is allocated to its investors and taxed at their level in accordance with the rules of the tax regime applicable to the individual investor.

-For partnerships structured with no individual (but only a corporation) as general partner, as is usually the case, equity contributions had generally been subject to capital duty at a rate of 1 per cent.
-The same was true for fund vehicles structured as corporations.
-Capital duty, however, is not levied anymore since 1 January 2016.
-Another area to consider is stamp duties, in particular in relation to guarantees that the formation documentation may entail.
-In this context, it should be noted that surety agreements (including any form of assumption of a debt as joint debtor) are subject to stamp duty at a rate of 1 per cent of the secured amount provided that the surety is of an accessory nature, which means that the guarantor may avail itself not only of all defences that it personally has against the creditor, but also of all defences that the debtors of the secured debt have against the creditors.
-If the guarantee, however, is of an abstract nature, meaning that the guarantor has to pay upon first demand and has recourse only to those defences that arise from the guarantee itself, then such transaction is not subject to stamp duty.
+Since 1 January 2016, Austria has not levied capital duty on equity contributions.
+However, stamp duty, in particular in relation to guarantees that the formation documentation may entail, is still an area to be considered.
+In this context, surety agreements (including any form of assumption of a debt as joint debtor) are subject to stamp duty at a rate of 1 per cent of the secured amount provided that the surety is of an accessory nature, which means that the guarantor may avail itself not only of all defences that it personally has against the creditor, but also of all defences that the debtors of the secured debt have against the creditors.
+However, if the guarantee is of an abstract nature, meaning that the guarantor has to pay upon first demand and has recourse only to those defences that arise from the guarantee itself, then the transaction is not subject to stamp duty.
 Therefore, guarantee wordings explicitly stating that a specific guarantee is intended as an abstract are commonly used.

 Taxation of investors

-Foreign individual investors are taxed as follows: capital gains are only taxable (at a rate of 27.5 per cent as of 1 January 2016) if the percentage of the investor’s (weighted) shareholding in the Austrian portfolio company (through the partnership) is at least 1 per cent during the past five years.
-Note that double tax treaties usually restrict Austria’s right to tax such capital gains (Article 13, Paragraph 5 of the OECD Model Tax Convention on Income and on Capital (MTC)); and dividends are subject to withholding tax at a rate of 27.5 per cent (as of 1 January 2016) (subject to a reduction under applicable double tax treaties).
+Foreign individual investors are taxed as follows: capital gains are only taxable (at a rate of 27.5 per cent) if the percentage of the investor's (weighted) shareholding in the Austrian portfolio company (through the partnership) exceeded 1 per cent at any time during the past five years.
+Note that double-tax treaties usually restrict Austria's right to tax such capital gains (Article 13, Paragraph 5 of the Organisation for Economic Co-operation and Development Model Tax Convention on Income and on Capital (MTC)); and dividends are subject to withholding tax at a rate of 27.5 per cent (as of 1 January 2016) (subject to a reduction under applicable double tax treaties).

-Foreign corporate investors are taxed as follows: capital gains are only taxable (at a rate of 25 per cent) if the percentage of the investor’s (weighted) shareholding in the Austrian portfolio company (through the partnership) is at least 1 per cent during the past five years.
-Double tax treaties usually restrict Austria’s right to tax such capital gains (Article 13, Paragraph 5, MTC); and dividends are subject to withholding tax at a rate of 25 per cent in cases where the exemption for foreign investors that are corporations resident in an EU Member State is not applicable (but will usually be subject to a reduction under applicable double tax treaties).
+Foreign corporate investors are taxed as follows: capital gains are only taxable (at a rate of 25 per cent) if the percentage of the investor's (weighted) shareholding in the Austrian portfolio company (through the partnership) exceeded 1 per cent at any time during the past five years.
+Double-tax treaties usually restrict Austria's right to tax such capital gains (Article 13, Paragraph 5, MTC); and dividends are subject to withholding tax at a rate of 25 per cent in cases where the exemption for foreign investors that are corporations resident in an EU Member State is not applicable (but will usually be subject to a reduction under applicable double tax treaties).